Methylomirabilis oxyfera: Environmental significance

 Ca. "M. oxyfera" has been identified in several environments including rice paddy soil in China, multiple river and lake sediments, and wastewater sludge in The Netherlands.
 Ca. "M. oxyfera" is predicted to inhabit environments with high concentrations of nitrogen and methane, near boundaries that separate oxic and anoxic zones.
 It is suggested that Ca. "M. oxyfera" and similar organisms contribute to the global carbon and nitrogen cycles.
 These organisms may also play a role in reducing the nutrient loads within freshwater ecosystems that have been contaminated with fertilizers.
+Nitrites are usually undesirable in the environment, can be detrimental to human health, and can lead to eutrophication of aquatic ecosystems and algal blooms.
+Meanwhile methane is a potent greenhouse gas that has a stronger greenhouse potential per molecule than carbon dioxide.
+The presence of organisms like M. oxyfera can therefore be beneficial in many environments and might be used for bioremediation or sewage treatment in the future.